MartSpeed/codingwithanthony-mysql/joins.md

 ```

 - [x] RIGHT JOIN, includes all of the rows from the RIGHT table (the branch table)
+- RIGHT JOIN is the table in the JOIN clause (branch table)

 ```
 SELECT employee.emp_id, employee.first_name, branch.branch_name